Justin Bitakwira: Political career

 In the early 1980s, Bitakwira became involved in politics and became the head of the UDPS in Uvira in 1984.
 Later, he orchestrated a conference exhorting the Vira and Fuliiru communities to oppose a Ngala official representative of the National Documentation Agency (Agence Nationale de Documentation), a Zairean intelligence service.
 He was subsequently arrested and imprisoned for 15 days.
 On 5 August 1987, Bitakwira spearheaded a collective of young aspirants from Uvira in drafting an open epistle addressed to President Mobutu Sese Seko, intending to deliver it to the Zaire Embassy in Bujumbura.
 At the behest of the Zaire ambassador in Burundi, he was detained within Burundi and subsequently transferred to Uvira, where he endured an ordeal of imprisonment and torment for three months.
 On 24 December 1987, just before Christmas, he escaped from the Uvira's central penitentiary and fled to Bukavu, where he surrendered to regional authorities.

 Following his release from prison, Bitakwira went into exile, first in Kenya and then in Cameroon, where he remained for eight years.
 He returned to the country in 1998 after the fall of the Mobutu Sese Seko's regime following the First Congo War.
 On 22 February 1998, he arrived in Kinshasa.
 He was introduced to Laurent-Désiré Kabila by his former companions from Uvira, who had aligned themselves with the Alliance of Democratic Forces for the Liberation of Congo (AFDL) in April 1998.
-In 2000, he galvanized a group of over 15,000 youths in front of the Belgian Embassy in Kinshasa to vehemently protest against the arrest warrant issued against Abdoulaye Yerodia Ndombasi.
+In 2000, he galvanized a group of over 15,000 youths in front of the Belgian Embassy in Kinshasa to protest against the arrest warrant issued against Abdoulaye Yerodia Ndombasi.

 During the first democratic elections in 2006, he ran for legislative elections under the banner of the Congolese Party for Good Governance (Parti Congolais pour la Bonne Gouvernance; PCBG) and was elected national deputy for the Uvira constituency.
 In 2008, he advocated for the central government to establish state authority throughout the country and deplored the systematic abuses committed against Fuliiru farmers.
 In the second legislature of 2011, he ran for re-election and was the only one among the 2006 deputies to be re-elected in the same constituency.
 Later, he left the majority and joined Vital Kamerhe's UNC, where he became the president of the parliamentary group in the National Assembly.
 In June 2016, he officially launched his political party: Alliance for the Republic and National Conscience (Alliance pour la République et la Conscience Nationale; ARCN), defining it as a party dedicated to revitalizing political, economic, and social life in the Democratic Republic of the Congo.